Guides and Info

-The official launch presents the activities for the Scotiabank Toronto Caribbean Carnival Festival.
-It is a snapshot of the festivities.
-Here you can experience the rhythms and vibes of Scotiabank Toronto Caribbean Carnival and join in the celebration of the creative spirit of Caribbean carnivals and other events happening in and around Toronto.
+The official launch of the annual festival is a cultural showcase and celebration of the creative spirit of the Scotiabank Toronto Caribbean Carnival events and other events happening in and around the City of Toronto.

-Scotiabank Caribbean Carnival Toronto is an exciting three-week cultural explosion of Caribbean music, cuisine, revelry as well as visual and performing arts.
-Join us as we celebrate our 46th anniversary.
+Scotiabank Toronto Caribbean Carnival is an exciting three-week cultural explosion of Caribbean music, cuisine, revelry as well as visual and performing arts.
+Join us as we celebrate our 48th anniversary.
 We’re bigger and better than ever!

 Cocktails & Fundraising: 5:30pm